nayefahmad/text-analytics-blueprints/README.md

 # text-analytics-blueprints
-These are blueprints from book by Albrecht, Ramachandran, and Winkler, published by O'Reilly in 2020.
+These are blueprints from the book by Albrecht, Ramachandran, and Winkler, published by O'Reilly in 2020.

 ## Repo structure
 - `src`: contains code files